FelixKratz/SketchyBar/README.md

 ## Getting Started
 Refer to the installation guide in the [documentation](https://felixkratz.github.io/SketchyBar/setup) to get the program set up.
-Once this is sorted you can start to become familiar with the syntax of sketchybar by going through the default [*sketchybarrc*](https://github.com/FelixKratz/SketchyBar/blob/master/sketchybarrc) file, which is located in `~/.config/sketchybar/sketchybarrc` and looks like this:
+Once this is sorted you can start to become familiar with the syntax of sketchybar by going through the default [*sketchybarrc*](https://github.com/FelixKratz/SketchyBar/blob/master/sketchybarrc) file and the default [*plugin scripts*](https://github.com/FelixKratz/SketchyBar/blob/master/plugins), which are located in `~/.config/sketchybar/` and look like this:

 ![](images/default.png)